cloudamqp/terraform-provider-cloudamqp/website/docs/d/credentials.html.markdown

 # cloudamqp_credentials

 Use this data source to retrieve information about the credentials of the configured user in Rabbit MQ.
 Extract the information found in `cloudamqp_instance.instance.url`.
-Require to know the identifier of the corresponding `cloudamqp_instance`resource or data source.
+Depends on the identifier of the corresponding `cloudamqp_instance`resource or data source.

-## Eample Usage
+## Example Usage

 ```hcl
 data "cloudamqp_credentials" "credentials" {